Nickname(s): The Great Lake State, The Wolverine State

 Admitted to US 1/26/1837 26th State

 Michigan was explored/settled by the French and then taken over by the British during the French and Indian War.
 It became a territory of the United States after the Revolutionary War, but the borders remained disputed.
 Detroit surrendered the area to the British during the War of 1812.
-However, the US attempt to take back Detroit resulted in a devastating American defeat with the highest number of American casualties.
+However, the US attempt to take back Detroit resulted in a devastating American defeat with the highest casualties.
 It was recaptured from the British in 1813 and became a state 24 years later.

 Here are a few interesting facts about Michigan: